OSE-127/Lusvertikimab

 ABOUT THE OSE-127 (Lusvertikimab) CLINICAL PROGRAM

-The Phase 1 showed a good safety and tolerability profile for OSE-127.
+The Phase 1 had shown a good safety and tolerability profile for OSE-127.

 UC is a debilitating and chronic inflammatory bowel disease which affects 3.3 million patients in US, Europe and Japan (1) representing 12.2 per 100,000 people by year (2).
 Despite broad options, remission rates are only 25-30% (3) leaving most patients without satisfactory treatments.
 The disease is characterized by a heavy burden on patients’ lives with a strong medical need for new therapeutic options.